gajus/gitinfo/.gitdown/README.md

 {"gitdown": "badge", "name": "travis"}
 {"gitdown": "badge", "name": "npm-version"}

-Get info about a local GitHub repository.
+Get info about a local clone of a GitHub repository.

 Gitinfo is designed to be used during the runtime of the script.
 Querying the data such as "branch" will reflect the local state of the repository.